owenwexler/mockabase/README.md

 This is not a commercial project and I'm not making money from it.
 The name Supabase belongs to its creators.

 # How does Mockabase work?
 Mockabase uses a local database with a users table that loosely mocks the auth.users table in Supabase.
 There are various routes for all expected user functions (including a mock "OAuth" login and signup) detailed in the routes section below.
-"Sessions" are currently handled with a JSON file at the root of the project called ```session.json``` :way is either null if logged out or has the id and e-mail of the current user if logged in.
+"Sessions" are currently handled with a JSON file at the root of the project called ```session.json```, which is either null if logged out or has the id and e-mail of the current user if logged in.
 This is an acceptable minimal way to mock sessions for testing and development purposes.

-**IMPORTANT: UNDER NO CIRCUMSTANCES SHOULD MOCKABASE BE USED IN PRODUCTION.
-MOCKABASE IS NOT A PRODUCTION-READY AUTH SERVICE.
-MOCKABASE IS STRICTLY FOR USE IN TESTING, PROTOTYPING, AND LOCAL DEVELOPMENT.
-ANY USE OF MOCKABASE IN PRODUCTION IS NOT CONDONED BY THE CREATORS, IS AT YOUR OWN RISK, AND THE CREATORS OF MOCKABASE ARE NOT TO BE HELD LIABLE UNDER ANY CIRCUMSTANCES FOR LOSSES RELATED TO THE USE OF THIS SERVICE IN PRODUCTION APPS.**

 # Installation